reasonml/reason-react/docs/state-actions-reducer.md

 A few things:

-- There's a user-defined type called **`actions`**, named so by convention.
+- There's a user-defined type called **`action`**, named so by convention.
 It's a variant of all the possible state transitions in your component. _In state machine terminology, this'd be a "token"_.
 - A user-defined `state` type, and an `initialState`.
 Nothing special.
 - The current `state` value is accessible through `self.state`, whenever `self` is passed to you as an argument of some function.
 - A "**reducer**"!
 This [pattern-matches](https://reasonml.github.io/guide/language/pattern-matching) on the possible actions and specify what state update each action corresponds to. _In state machine terminology, this'd be a "state transition"_.